 When installing the Drotto Boat Latch you want to keep it snug.
 Do NOT tighten the latch too tight.
 You want the latch to be able to pivot when loading into it.
 It will need to adjust or move slightly to compensate for different pitches or angles of landings.

 Is it hard to line up the boat with the latch?

-It is best not put the boat in deep when launching or loading.
+The key is trailer depth.
+Typically not putting the boat in deep when launching or loading will eliminate issues.

 Launching : When launching your boat, it’s best not to put the trailer in deep.
 Typically it causes the back of the boat to raise and the front or nose of the boat to drop.
 If the nose of the boat drops too fast or hard it may catch on the latch.
 This pertains to any situation whether you have a latch installed or standard roller installed you risk the front or tip of the nose hitting.